 On September 11, 2001, America experienced the worst terrorist attack in its history.
 Hijackers crashed an airplane into each of the World Trade Center towers, one into the Pentagon, and one into the ground in rural Pennsylvania.
 America lost 2993 souls.
-Eight thousand nine hundred people were injured.
+8900 people were injured.

 For a few minutes, we had no idea the attack had even happened.
 My father was in the Army, and my family was in the car, leaving the base to go home.
 When we arrived at the gate, the guards wouldn’t let us leave the compound.
 We returned to the dining hall, where there was an old-style box tv hanging from a brace in the corner of the room.
 It was there we learned of the attack.
 Every soldier in the room watched the collapse of arguably the most essential financial and military buildings in the U.S, knowing that this meant war.

 It was an eerie feeling.
 I was young, and I didn’t understand all the ramifications of what I had watched, but I remember what I felt.
 I felt scared.
 I was shocked.
 But as minutes turned into hours, I felt a strange sense of the strength that only comes from a unified people.
 National pride was at an all-time high.
 I’m sure we all recognize the song written and performed by Lee Greenwood.
 “I’m proud to be an American, where at least I know I’m free….”